 Workers’ Compensation.
 We may release medical information about you for workers’ compensation or similar programs.
 These programs provide benefits for work-related injuries or illness.

 Public health risks.
 We may disclose medical information about you for public health activities.
 These activities generally include the following:

 Health oversight activities.
 We may disclose medical information to a health oversight agency for activities authorized by law.
-These oversight activities include, audits, investigations, inspections and licensure.
-These activities are necessary for the government to monitor the healthcare system, government programs and compliance with civil rights law.
+These oversight activities include, for example, audits, investigations, inspections, and licensure.
+These activities are necessary for the government to monitor the health care system, government programs and compliance with civil rights law.